Cozy Peach Kitchen

 Steps 1 and 2 to make peanut noodles.

-Step one.
-Cook noodles according to package instructions.
-When the noodles are finished cooking, drain noodles in a colander and rinse under cold gentling running water until cool.
+Step 1: Cook noodles according to package instructions.
+When the noodles are finished cooking, drain noodles in a colander and rinse under cold gentling running water until cool (see below for more tips on how to chill noodles).

 Drizzle with a bit of sesame or olive oil to prevent noodles from sticking together.

-Step two.
-While the noodles are cooking, prepare the sauce.
-In a small bowl (I usually use a glass measuring cup that I measure into directly to decrease dishes) use a small whisk to mix together all sauce ingredients until smooth.
+Step 2: While the noodles are cooking, prepare the sauce.
+In a small bowl or liquid measuring cup, whisk together all sauce ingredients until the peanut sauce is smooth.

 Steps 3 and 4 to make peanut noodles.

-Step three.
-Toss the chilled noodles with the peanut sauce using a spatula or silicon salad tongs.
+Step 3: Toss the chilled noodles with the peanut sauce using a spatula or silicon salad tongs.

-Step four.
-Add the remaining ingredients into the noodles.
+Step 4: Add the remaining ingredients into the noodles.
 Stir to combine and enjoy!
+For a higher protein meal, try serving with sesame tofu or baked tofu.

-Yes!
-In fact, I like this salad even better when it's made in advance because it allows the flavors to meld together.
-To make ahead, make the salad just like you would if you were eating it right away.
+To make the noodle salad in advance: Make the salad just like you would if you were eating it right away.
+Cover and refrigerate.
 For best quality, serve within 24 hours.

 Side view of white bowl filled with peanut noodles.